 - Step1: Water regularly and never make the soil soggy.
 Water the plant only when it is needed and keep the soil dry.

 - Step2: Fertilize the plants once or twice a month with liquid fertilizer.
 You can use homemade liquid fertilizers for this purpose.

-- Step3: look for pest and insects regularly.
+- Step3: look for pests and insects regularly.
 Clean the plant to keep it healthy.

 - Step4: Spray quality fungicide and pesticide whenever needed.
-You should use organic pesticide if possible.
+You should use organic pesticides if possible.

 - Step5: Regularly remove dead flowers and branches.
 This will keep the plant clean and healthy.

-- Step6: Proper pruning and Deadheading is always required to keep the plant in good conditions.
+- Step6: Proper pruning and Deadheading are always required to keep the plant in good condition.
 Keep reading to know the step for pruning and deadheading the gomphrena plants.